David2261/Python_Apps/README.md

 ## Description

-*I have created and created many different tools, experiences and applications in Python.
-Some are lost, and some are preserved.
-Maybe they will be useful to you now or in future projects*
+*I've created and created many different tools, experiences and applications in Python.
+Some're lost, and some're preserved.
+Maybe they'll be useful to you now or in future projects*

 - Relevant topics:
 	- Exceptions